-HHAC requires that applicants submit written documentation showing that the local planning board (in the case of NYC, the Community Board) has been notified of the proposed project within 30 days of the date that the application is submitted to HHAC.
+HHAC requires that applicants submit written documentation showing that the local planning board (in the case of New York City, the Community Board) has been notified of the proposed project within 30 days of the date that the application is submitted to HHAC.
 A copy of such notification, as well as the response from, or any other action taken by, the local planning board must be provided to HHAC.
-Applicants not submitting evidence that the local planning board has been notified will be given 45 days from the date of application to submit evidence that the local planning board was notified as required.
+Applicants not submitting evidence with their application that the local planning board has been notified will be given 45 days from the date of application to submit this evidence as required.
 Failure to submit such evidence may disqualify an application.